What is a pressure reducing regulator?

 If there is a change in the controlled pressure, the diaphragm will be forced to move.
 For example, the pilot plug will allow upstream gas to flow under the diaphragm where the pressure is controlled by the position of the plunger.
 If any pressure exceeds your set point, the pressure below the diaphragm will be pushed up, closing off the pilot plug.

-Some benefits of using a pressure reducing regulator include:
+Some benefits of using a pressure regulating valve include:

-Our sliding gate pressure reducing regulators are ideal for steam, liquid and gas media applications.
+Our sliding gate pressure reducing valves are ideal for steam, liquid and gas media applications.
 However, we also see use cases for the following applications:

 Contact us for more information on the different applications of our pressure reducing regulators.

-How you choose a pressure reducing regulator depends on why you need it.
-There are five things you need to have to choose the right pressure reducing regulator with the right flow coefficient (Cv):
+How you choose a pressure reducing valve depends on why you need it.
+There are five things you need to have to choose the right pressure reducing regulator with the correct flow coefficient (Cv):

-However, the most important things you’ll need to know in selecting a regulator for a specific application are what the flowing media is and what the desired flow rate is, and what the inlet and outlet pressures will be.
+However, the most important factors in selecting a regulator are the flowing media, desired flow rate, and the inlet and outlet pressures.

-We have sizing software available to help with sizing a regulator so you know exactly what you need.
+We have sizing software available to help you accurately size a regulator.

-No, a pressure reducing regulator won’t reduce flow, you’ll need a control valve for that.
+No, a pressure reducing regulator does not reduce flow.
+To control flow, you will need a control valve.

-If you’re not sure what size of pressure reducing valve you need, don’t hesitate to reach out to our experts for help.
-We also have sizing software available to help with sizing a regulator.
+If you’re unsure what size pressure reducing valve you need, don’t hesitate to reach out to our experts for assistance.
+You can also use our sizing software to help determine the correct size.